TriticeaeToolbox/breedbase.R/README.md

 )
 ```

-- You can use the location's coordinates to lookup a nearby NOAA weather station.
+You can use the `lookupNOAAStationId()` function to get ID of the closest NOAA weather station to the specified geographic coordinates.
 ```R
 stationId <- lookupNOAAStationId(geo$latitude, geo$longitude)
 ```